lukasjapan/bt-speaker/README.md

 `Advanced Options` -> `Audio` -> `Force 3.5mm ('headphone') jack`

-_Note_: Bt-speaker has been made with the default raspbian audio configuration in mind.
+_Note_: Bt-speaker has been made with the default Raspberry Pi OS audio configuration in mind.
 If you are using external sound cards or have installed a sound daemon (like PulseAudio or Jack) you might need to adjust the config file accordingly.

 Having a sound daemon installed might even break things.